gingerchew/ginger.wtf-2024/src/posts/building-a-tag-cloud-with-eleventy.md

 }
 ```

-I've changed up something to give it a more *11ty* vibe.
+I've changed up a couple of things to give it a more *11ty* vibe.

 ```js
 const _defaults = {